linode/docs/docs/platform/stackscripts/stackscripts-create-new-shortguide/index.md

 1. Log into the [Linode Cloud Manager](https://cloud.linode.com/).

 1. Click on the **StackScripts** link in the left-hand navigation menu.
-You will be brought to the *StackScripts* page.
+You are brought to the *StackScripts* page.

       ![Click on the StackScripts link in the left-hand navigation menu](stackscripts-sidebar-link.png "Click on the StackScripts link in the left-hand navigation menu")